soijebor/PyBer_Analysis/README.md

 ## Background and Results

 ### Purpose
-The purpose of this analysis is to create a dataframe summarizes the key metrics for the ride-sharing data by city type and show therelationship between each city type and total fare for each week.
+The purpose of this analysis is to create a dataframe summarizes the key metrics for the ride-sharing data by city type and toplot the sum of the fares for each city type that will show the relationship between each city type and total fare for each week.

 ### Technical Analysis